-LangChain Core Components
+LangChain Core Concepts

-- LLMs: Large language models, e.g. GPT-3.5, GPT-4, Llama3, Gemini. - Prompt templates: A template for building a chain of prompts The output of one prompt can be input into a different prompt. - Memory: Keeps track of past messages and information from external tools. - Agents: Abstraction of the chain of LLM prompts and tools. - To the user, a chain of prompts is single system to interact with. - Vector Stores: Databases that store the meaning of various text documents.
+- LLMs: Large language models like GPT-3.5, GPT-4, Llama2, Mixtral. - Prompt templates: A template for building a chain of prompts - The output of one prompt can be input into a different prompt. - Memory: Keeps track of past messages and information from external tools. - Agents: Abstraction of the chain of LLM prompts and components. - To the user, a chain of prompts is single system to interact with. - Vector Stores: Databases that store the meaning of various text documents. - Tools.

-Common Components Beyond the LLM
+Common LangChain Components